 #1 Measure self-worth in terms of achievements.

 Negativity is the mega saboteur.
-It is a mindset that colors every aspect of your life, and creates an emotional prison that allows no escape door.
+It’s a mindset that colors every aspect of your life, and creates an emotional prison that allows no escape door.

 Negative people also criticize, judge, gossip, and blame.
 They’re often emotionally rigid and will launch an attack if someone tries to counteract their negative thoughts or assertions.

 - Develop informed optimism.
 This means look for positive possibilities, examine them, and focus on them.
 That doesn’t mean ignore problems.
 That’s why I say “informed” optimism.
-For every negative thought you have, formulate a positive version or come up with a solution.
+Use negative situations to learn, find solutions, and grow.

 - Challenge cognitive distortions.
 Check the facts when you make a negative assertion.
-Most likely you have exaggerated and are not speaking or thinking accurately.
+Most likely you’ve exaggerated and are not speaking or thinking accurately.
 Make use of information rather than buy into your first emotional response.
-Ask if what you are saying or thinking is actually true.
+Ask if what you’re saying or thinking is actually true.

 - Hang with positive people.

 - Develop gratitude.
-Think of at least three things you are grateful for everyday and write them down.
+Think of at least three things you’re grateful for everyday and write them down.
 Do this regularly and your entire outlook will change.

 - Stop ruminations.
-When you notice you are going on a negative rant, either out loud or in your mind, stop yourself and either move on to another activity, correct your thinking, or take some action to alleviate the problem.
+When you notice you’re going on a negative rant, either out loud or in your mind, stop yourself and either let it go, correct your thinking if it’s distorted, or take some action to alleviate the problem.